ThePixelGamer/Pikmin-1-Reversed/README.md

 	**DLL names**

 	- `sysCore` is the main .dll that is `imported` by all of the other .dlls and `sysBootup.exe`.
-		- This .dll is the most important, which explains the size of the folder and the size of the .dll.
+		- This .dll is the most important, and contains a **LOT** of classes/functions, which explains the size of the folder and the size of the .dll.

 	- `sysBootup` is the .exe of the project, it has the capability to load the seperate .dll files and is what initialises everything within `sysCore`.